blimu-dev/blimu-ts/.github/PUBLISHING.md

 # Publishing Guide

-This document describes how to publish new versions of `@blimu/backend` and `@blimu/nestjs` to npm.
+This document describes how to publish new versions of `@blimu/backend`, `@blimu/client`, and `@blimu/nestjs` to npm.

 ## Automated Publishing

 Publishing is automated via GitHub Actions.
 When you create a new git tag, the workflow will:

 1. Extract the version from the tag (e.g., `v0.4.5` → `0.4.5`)
-2. Update both package.json files with the new version
+2. Update all package.json files with the new version
 3. Replace `workspace:*` dependency in `@blimu/nestjs` with the actual version
-4. Build both packages
+4. Build all packages
 5. Publish `@blimu/backend` to npm first
 6. Wait for npm propagation
+7. Publish `@blimu/client` to npm
+8. Wait for npm propagation
-7. Publish `@blimu/nestjs` to npm
+9. Publish `@blimu/nestjs` to npm

 ## How to Release